yudhanjaya/GalaxyGen/README.md

 4. Click on any star, planet, or civilization to view its properties in the right panel.
 5. The bottom right panel shows an overview of the universe.
 6. Click the "Save to CSV" button to download the universe data as a CSV file.
+7. Big overhaul, see if we can visually make nodes resemble their properties.

 ## To-do